sogou/workflow/docs/en/FAQ.md

 In most cases, you cannot specify specific connections for the client tasks generated in the framework.
 The framework defines the following multiplexing strategies for such connections:
 * If the idle connections on the same port meet the requirements, select the last released one.
 In other words, FILO is used for reusing idle connections.
-* If the idle connections on the same port cannot meet the requirements:
+* If no idle connection on the same port that meets the requirements:
   * If the current number of concurrent connections is less than the maximum value (200 by default), start a new connection immediately.
   * If the number of concurrent connections has reached the maximum value, the task will get a system error **EAGAIN**.
 * Not all connections on the same destination address and port meet the multiplexing conditions.
 For example, the database connections created with different user names or passwords cannot be reused.